ProcessPA/jekyll-site/quick-start-guide/settings.md

 PDF options

-and a range of options pertaining to Automatic email distributions.
+and a range of options pertaining to Automatic Email Distributions.

   1. To edit the settings of your system, click on the gear icon on the top right portion of the page.
     <img class="img-fluid" src="/content/pages/help/settings/settings-icon.png" />